hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/CBT/03-Cyrptograph.md

     - any change of text $\to$ the hash changed
   - [HMAC Generator / Tester Tool](https://freeformatter.com/hmac-generator.html)
     - paste text into input field
-    - secrete key: the element making the hash only calculateable by the devices both having the key
+    - secret key: the element making the hash only calculateable by the devices both having the key
     - select a message digest algorithm = SHA512 > 'COMPUTE HMAC' button